Table of Contents

 The Sanskrit name Baddha Konasana is the combination of three words: Baddha, Kona, and Asana.
 Baddha means bound.
-Kona means angle and Asana is pose.
+Kona means angle and Asana is a pose.
 In this posture, the legs form an angle bound by the hands.
 Hence we call it Bound Angle Pose.

 The other name Bhadrasana is the combination of two words: Bhadra and Asana.
-Bhadra means throne.
+Bhadra means the throne.
 When perfectly performed, it looks like a throne.
 Hence, it is called as Throne Posture.

 Though Bound Angle Pose and Throne pose are used as similar terms representing the same pose, there is a little variation in the execution of the poses.
 Let us see this difference while discussing the Advanced Pose considerations.